Solo Mama Memories

 The launch event was at Melville Library, a place I used to haunt when my daughter was young.
 When I arrived at the book launch, I made sure I had my copy ready for Renae to sign, sneak in an extra big hug before the event got underway.
 I was keen to get my copy posted to my niece for her to read to her little girl.

 Somehow the Melville Creche was that miracle place where she was happy, and I could sit in the library or go to the gym or just walk around the oval crying for an hour.
 This conversation with Renae was over two decades ago now.
-I had completely forgotten I’d had that conversation with her.
+I’d completely forgotten about it.

 I sat down with my signed copy of her book, and watched as Renae and her illustrator co-author Rebecca Mills, marshalled and wrangled an enraptured group of children.
 They sat on their parents knees, on the floor or on chairs.
 It was a touchingly delightful and sweet scene.
 As Joan Didion says, “I’ve lost touch with a few of the people I used to be.”
 But the conversation with Renae had unloosed the memories of the “me” I used to be.
 The solo mum who went to Melville Library for a little snatch of freedom.